-Owner permissions (single silhouette; bobl (Me) in Figure 15-10) must be at least as expansive as Group permissions (double silhouette; admin in Figure 15-10) and Group permissions must be at least as expansive as Everyone's permissions (triple silhouette; everyone in Figure 15-10).
+Owner permissions - in this case, single silhouette; bobl (Me) in Figure 15-9 - must be at least as expansive as Group permissions (double silhouette; Admin in Figure 15-9) and Group permissions must be at least as expansive as Everyone's permissions (triple silhouette; everyone in Figure 15-9).
 So to set the Everyone privilege to Read & Write, the Group and Owner privileges must also be set to Read & Write.